kiraleos/dissertation/src/dissertation.md

 Feature scaling is a preprocessing step to standardize the range of independent variables or features in the dataset.
 It ensures that no single feature disproportionately influences the learning process.
 Common scaling techniques include min-max scaling, Z-score normalization, and robust scaling.
 Properly scaled features promote faster convergence and more stable training.

-On our dataset, as the data was already cleaned, the only preprocessing step we had to apply was min-max scaling to the flux values, which rescales them to the range $[0, 1]$.
+On our dataset, since the data was already cleaned, the only preprocessing step we had to apply was min-max scaling to the flux values, which rescales them to the range $[0, 1]$.
 Other scaling techniques were also tested, but min-max scaling yielded the best results.

 It is mathematically defined as: